How to Increase University Staff Efficiency

 As Universities grow, it is not uncommon that streamlined processes begin to lack efficiency.
 Administrators are tasked with addressing issues at the student, staff, and faculty level, and growth makes this process taxing.
-In an organisation made up of thousands of people, it’s difficult to keep track of every staff member’s individual productivity—something you’ve probably experienced before.
+In an organization made up of thousands of people, it’s difficult to keep track of every staff member’s individual productivity—something you’ve probably experienced before.

-While some of the tips and strategies we’re going to list below can be ubiquitous across multiple types of businesses, they are commonly utilised by colleges and universities to improve their campuses and overall culture.
+While some of the tips and strategies we’re going to list below can be ubiquitous across multiple types of businesses, they are commonly utilized by colleges and universities to improve their campuses and overall culture.
 If you’re trying to improve your university staff efficiency, then look no further.
 The below will, at the very least, motivate you to brainstorm certain changes and efforts that can be made.
-Because a happy and efficient team of staff is key to keeping students satisfied and happy!
+Because a happy and efficient staff is key to keeping students satisfied and happy!

 The Rise of Package Delivery

 Letters are practically obsolete; students rely on emails and texts to communicate with friends and family.
-Most university mailrooms were built at a time when the influx of letters greatly outnumbered that of packages.
+Most university mailrooms were built in a time where the influx of letters greatly outnumbered that of packages.
 This trend has shifted.
 Packages containing everything from food to electronics to books are piling up in mailrooms that don’t have the capacity to store them, nor the technology to efficiently sort and distribute them.